What are the test points for a building ball valve?

 Tests according to the European standard

-As with sanitary fittings, building fittings are regulated by standards and certifications that attest to the quality and reliability of a product.
+As with sanitary fittings, building industry fittings are regulated by standards and certifications that attest to the quality and reliability of a product.

 The European standard NF EN 13828 applies mainly to ball valves.
 It specifies material and design requirements for valves, mechanical, hydraulic and acoustic requirements, and the test methods used to verify these requirements.